 Chapter Trail Section

-The Chief Noonday Chapter welcomes everyone to explore the section of Trail in Southwest Michigan that we build, maintain, protect and promote.
+The Chief Noonday Chapter welcomes everyone to explore our section of Trail in southwest Michigan.
 Located within Calhoun, Kalamazoo, and Barry counties, we have a unique blend of sections in villages and cities and in rural areas, including State Game Areas and State Recreation Areas.

 Trail Town: Albion